Open a new Halifax Reward or Ultimate Reward account to get the free cash.

 And that’s the case with this new offer from Halifax.
 Here’s who can get a second switching bonus and how.

-On 7 July 2021 Halifax brought back a £100 switching bonus.
-It last ran in April and May – but this time it’s slightly different.
+On 3 November 2021 Halifax brought back a switching bonus.
+It last ran in July – but this time it’s slightly different – and worth even more.
+You now get £125 rather than £100.

-To get this you need to open up a new Ultimate Reward account before 3 August 2021.
+To get this you need to open up a new Reward or Ultimate Reward account before 14 December 2021.
 Once you’ve successfully done this (a credit check will take place), you can start your switch.

 You’ll need to fully close the old account you switch over and it needs to be from a different bank.
 So you can’t switch from another Halifax account.